bioingpv/GazeStabilizationHeadImpulses/README.txt

 modelOpt.mdl is the simulink model

-A simulation was already done you can see the results using simulateSubject(nsub)
+A simulation was already performed and its results can be visualized using simulateSubject(nsub).